kuzned/rpi_weather/README.md

 [Yahoo Weather API](https://developer.yahoo.com/weather) could bring to you up-to-date weather information for any location, including 10-day forecast, wind, atmosphere, astronomy conditions, and more.
 You can lookup weather by location (city name) or lat/long.

 In 2019 Yahoo changed its Weather API to use OAuth1 Authentication.
 So to get access to the weather data you have to register on Yahoo and get your API keys.
 Start [here](https://developer.yahoo.com/apps/create) to create an app.
-Use for the app any name you like (for example, MyWeather) and enter any Redirect URI(s), I used this one: https://example.com.
+Use for the app any name you like (for example, MyWeather), leave Description and Home Page URL fields blank and enter any Redirect URI(s), I used this one: https://example.com.

 After you get "App ID", "Client ID (Consumer Key)", and "Client Secret (Consumer Secret)" enter these data into the the appropriate fields of the scripts attached.